Call Now

 You might be asking what is in an Appellee’s Brief.
 The Appellee’s Brief contains the same sections and requirements on how it is to be structured as with an Appellant’s Brief.
 These are contained in the Indiana Rules of Appellate Procedure.
 Sometimes the Appellee agrees with the Appellant such as on the statement of the facts.2 Most of the difference is in the argument which must address just the arguments lodged by the Appellant,3 unless a cross-appeal is taken.
 If these sections and requirements of the Appellee’s Brief are important and of interest to you, you should visit the Appellant’s Brief section of our website.

-Ciyou & Dixon, P.C. attorneys handle appeals for Appellants and Appellees from all final orders in civil cases throughout the State.
+Dixon & Moseley, P.C. attorneys handle appeals for Appellants and Appellees from all final orders in civil cases throughout the State.
 In addition, the firm handles criminal appeals, and those taken from Indiana Federal District Court to the Seventh Circuit Court of Appeals in Chicago, Illinois.
 The firm also handles Writs of Certiorari to the United States Supreme Court.
 This blog is written to provide a general background.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Indiana Rule of Appellate Procedure 46(B).